maxlaverse/terraform-provider-bitwarden/docs/index.md

 layout: ""
 page_title: "Bitwarden Provider"
 description: |-
-  Use the Bitwarden provider to read, create, or update logins, secure notes and folders in your Bitwarden Vaults.
+  Use the Bitwarden provider to manage your Logins, Secure Notes, and Secrets.
 ---

 # Bitwarden Provider

-Use the Bitwarden provider to interact with Bitwarden logins, secure notes, folders and org-collections.
+Use the Bitwarden provider to manage your [Password Manager] Logins and Secure Notes, and [Secrets Manager] Secrets.
-You must configure the provider with proper credentials before you can use it, and have the [Bitwarden CLI] installed (unless you use the experimental `embedded_client` feature).
+You must configure the provider with proper credentials before you can use it.
+If you're not trying out the experimental `embedded_client` feature, you also need a [Bitwarden CLI] installed locally.

 ## Example Usage